-5.6 Training:
+5.7 Training:

-- 5.6.1 As part of the Council's RIPA policy, and to ensure authorising officers and investigating officers remain up to date and knowledgeable in respect of RIPA powers, officers will receive annual training in relation to RIPA. - 5.6.2 The Monitoring Officer has arranged for training to take place in December 2021 for authorising officers and other relevant officers. - 5.6.3 It is important that RIPA awareness is maintained throughout the organisation even if authorisations are not being obtained.
-The Monitoring Officer as Senior Responsible Officer will continue to monitor, review and report on RIPA usage in line with the legislation and the Council's policy.
+- 5.7.1 As part of the Council's RIPA policy, and to ensure authorising officers and investigating officers remain up to date and knowledgeable in respect of RIPA powers, officers will receive annual training in relation to RIPA. - 5.7.2 The Monitoring Officer arranged for training to take place on 07 December 2021 for authorising officers and other relevant officers. - 5.7.3 It is important that RIPA awareness is maintained throughout the organisation even if authorisations are not being obtained.
+The next training session will be scheduled for December 2022 / January 2023.

+5.7.4 The Monitoring Officer as Senior Responsible Officer will continue to monitor, review and report on RIPA usage in line with the legislation and the Council's policy.